iechor/docs/content/get-started/swarm-deploy.md

     Creating service demo_bb-app
     ```

-    Notice that in addition to your service, Swarm also creates a Docker network by default to isolate the containers deployed as part of your stack.
+    Notice that in addition to your service, Swarm also creates a iEchor network by default to isolate the containers deployed as part of your stack.

 2. Make sure everything worked by listing your service:

     ```console
-    $ docker service ls
+    $ iechor service ls
     ```

     If all has gone well, your service will report with 1/1 of its replicas created: